 Claymont is a somewhat small town located in the state of Delaware.
 With a population of 8,470 people and four constituent neighborhoods, Claymont is the ninth largest community in Delaware.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Claymont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Claymont is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Claymont who work in sales jobs (14.41%), office and administrative support (11.51%), and food service (6.99%).

 Of important note, Claymont is also a town of artists.
 Claymont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Claymont’s character.

 The population of Claymont overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Claymont, 24.37% have at least a bachelor's degree or advanced degree.
+Of adults 25 and older in Claymont, 24.37% have at least a bachelor's degree.

 The per capita income in Claymont in 2010 was $25,229, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
 This equates to an annual income of $100,916 for a family of four.
 However, Claymont contains both very wealthy and poor people as well.

 Claymont is an extremely ethnically-diverse town.
 The people who call Claymont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claymont residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Claymont include German, Italian, English, and Polish.